OISF/suricata/doc/userguide/partials/options.rst

 .. option:: -r <path>

-   Run in pcap offline mode reading files from pcap file.
-If <path> specifies a directory, all files in that directory will be processed in order of modified time maintaining flow state between files.
+   Run in pcap offline mode (replay mode) reading files from pcap file.
+If
+   <path> specifies a directory, all files in that directory will be processed
+   in order of modified time maintaining flow state between files.

 .. option:: --pcap-file-continuous

    Used with the -r option to indicate that the mode should stay alive until interrupted.
 This is useful with directories to add new files and not reset flow state between files.

+.. option:: --pcap-file-delete

+   Used with the -r option to indicate that the mode should delete pcap files after they have been processed.
+This is useful with pcap-file-continuous to continuously feed files to a directory and have them cleaned up when done.
+If this option is not set, pcap files will not be deleted after processing.

 .. option::  -i <interface>